Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 We recommend going for a gondola ride in the morning.
 It’s not too busy on the canals, gondoliers are rested and in a good mood, and it’s also not as hot as it gets during the day.
 For a more romantic experience, go in the evening, but beware that it costs more and you are likely to get a shorter and less personalized ride because the demand is high.

-No, you don’t have to book a gondola ride in Venice in advance.
+No, you don’t necessarily have to book a gondola ride in Venice in advance.
 While there are tours available (and can be recommended if you are in a hurry and want to be sure you have the time and the place you want), you can usually easily get a gondola without any advance booking.
-See tip #5 for more information.
+That said, in the high season, you may have to wait quite a bit, especially during the busiest hours of the day.
+So if your time is limited, you may want to pre-book it.

 More inspiration and travel tips for Italy: